-Avoidance alternatives for the Lewisburg Historic District are discussed in Section 4.13.13.
+Avoidance alternatives for the Lewisburg Historic District are discussed in Section 4.13.14.
 The Draft Individual Section 4(f) Evaluation documents the impacts to the Lewisburg Historic District and evaluates avoidance alternatives and measures to minimize harm.
-The Draft Individual Section 4(f) Evaluation will be available for review during the public availability for this supplemental EA, and a Final Individual Section 4(f) Evaluation will be prepared following the public hearings.
+The Draft Individual Section 4(f) Evaluation was available for review during the public availability for the supplemental EA, and a Final Individual Section 4(f) Evaluation (April 2024) was subsequently prepared.
 See Section 5.5 for additional information about the public hearings.